 Leaders: pay attention to the state of safety in your workplace.
 Have regular check-ins with your managers, employees, and HR to gain information and learn about areas where you can improve.

-But Lauren, doesn't this mean I'm babying my employees?
-No. Anzen does not mean handling people with kid-gloves nor does it alleviate anyone from their responsibilities.
+But Lauren, doesn’t this mean I’m babying my employees?
+No. Anzen does not mean handling people with kid gloves nor does it alleviate anyone from their responsibilities.
 On the contrary, everyone is still accountable for their tasks, work product, and/or subordinates.
-It simply means you've worked hard to create an environment that removes many of the barriers for workplace excellence.
+It simply means you’ve worked hard to create an environment that removes many of the barriers to workplace excellence.

 Psychological Safety is ALWAYS a Work-in-progress